ECP-WarpX/impactx/docs/source/usage/python.rst

       If set to ``1``, ImpactX immediately prints every warning message as soon as it is generated. (default: ``0`` for false)
       It is mainly intended for debug purposes, in case a simulation crashes before a global warning report can be printed.

+   .. py:property:: verbose

+      Controls how much information is printed to the terminal, when running ImpactX.
+      ``0`` for silent, higher is more verbose.
+Default is ``1``.

    .. py:method:: evolve()

       Run the main simulation loop for a number of steps.